Horospherical stacks and stacky coloured fans: Horospherical morphisms and maps of stacky coloured fans

 \section{Horospherical morphisms and maps of stacky coloured fans}

-In this section, we discuss morphisms of horospherical stacks and how they relate to maps of the corresponding stacky coloured fans (one direction is Section \ref{subsec:map of stacky coloured fans to horospherical morphism}, and the other is described in Theorem \ref{thm:horospherical morphisms}).
-In particular, we give a combinatorial description of horospherical isomorphisms (in Theorem \ref{thm:horospherical isomorphisms}).
+In this section, we discuss morphisms of horospherical stacks and how they relate to maps of the corresponding stacky coloured fans (one direction is \cref{subsec:map of stacky coloured fans to horospherical morphism}, and the other is described in \cref{thm:horospherical morphisms}).
+In particular, we give a combinatorial description of horospherical isomorphisms (in \cref{thm:horospherical isomorphisms}).